aws-neuron/aws-neuron-sdk/libraries/transformers-neuronx/transformers-neuronx-developer-guide.rst

 model class.
 Parallel context encoding can be used to significantly reduce the latency of the input prompt context encoding before the autoregressive decoder token generation loop.
-Parallel context encoding support for additional model classes will be added in an uncoming release.
+Parallel context encoding support for additional model classes will be added in an upcoming release.

 The ``GPT2ForSamplingWithContextBroadcasting`` class has a ``context_length_estimate``
 variable that determines the number of input prompt tokens that will be processed in